Synthetic fibered $(\infty,1)$-category theory: Exposition of Riehl--Shulman's synthetic (∞,1) -category theory

 \subsubsection{Semantics in simplicial spaces}

 A model of simplicial type theory is given by the Reedy model structure on bisimplicial sets, which presents the $\inftyone$-topos of simplicial spaces.
 The main steps in proving this are discussed in~\cite[Appendix A]{RS17}, with previous work done in~\cite{ShuReedyUniv,CisUniv}.
-In fact, it is conceivable that one can replace the base by an arbitrary (Grothendieck) $\inftyone$-topos $\mathcal E$ so that the results developed synthetically will hold for Rezk objects (\ie, internal $\inftyone$-categories) in $\mathcal E$.
-A treatment of this is deferred in the present text, however one should note that the definitions and constructions we are presenting always have characterizations in terms of basic notions, such as (fibered) weak equivalences, (LARI) adjunctions, etc. (See for instance the characterizations of cocartesian fibrations and functors \cref{thm:cocart-fams-intl-char,thm:cocart-fams-intl-char,thm:cocart-fam-intl-char-fib}) By Riehl--Verity's results on model-independence and Rasekh's work on simplicial and (complete) Segal spaces one can systematically argue that, in essence, all of our internal notions externalize to their intended semantic counterparts---at least when restricting to the Rezk types, which are our objects of primary interest after all.
+The splitting of the extension type former is carried out in~\cite{Wei-StrExt}.
+In fact, it is conceivable that one can replace the base by an arbitrary (Grothendieck) $\inftyone$-topos $\mathscr E$ so that the results developed synthetically will hold for Rezk objects (\ie, internal $\inftyone$-categories, \cf~\eg~\cite{lurie2009goodwillie,dB16segal,SteSegObj,RasQCatSegCart} and~\cite[Proposition~E.3.7]{RV}) in $\mathscr E$, also as explained in~\emph{ibid}.
+One should note that the definitions and constructions we are presenting always have characterizations in terms of basic notions, such as (fibered) weak equivalences, (LARI) adjunctions, etc. (See for instance the characterizations of cocartesian fibrations and functors via \cref{thm:cocart-fams-intl-char,thm:cocart-fam-intl-char-fib,thm:cocart-fun-intl-char}) By Riehl--Verity's results on model-independence and Rasekh's work on simplicial and (complete) Segal spaces one can systematically argue that, in essence, all of our internal notions externalize to their intended semantic counterparts---at least when restricting to the Rezk types, which are our objects of primary interest after all.